Resonant production of millicharged scalars in $k^2>0$ electromagnetic wave background: Particle production in running wave with background Particle production in running wave with k2>0 background

 The form (\ref{pmu}) satisfies $p^2=m^2$.
 The energy-momentum conservation implies the value for the perpendicular momentum for finite particles,

 $p^2_\perp$ is positive for a medium with $n < 1$ and for a quite small mass $m$ of a millicharged scalar.
 Substituting \eqref{pperp} to \eqref{eq:Ap} we obtain $A_p = 1$.
 A single initial photon instead of a classical wave represents the limiting case $q \to 0$.
-We expect that the narrow resonance is an extension of this process to larger amplitude $E_0$.
+We expect that the narrow resonance is an extension of this process to larger amplitude $E_0$ and is more efficient due to Bose-enhancement.